 A bear market is a market in which a group of securities falls in price or loses value over a period of time.
 A prolonged bear market may result in a decrease in market prices by 20% or more.
 A bear market in stocks may be due to investor’s expectations of economic trends; in bonds a bear market results from rising interest rates.

 Blue Chip refers to companies that have become well established and reliable over time, demonstrating sound management and quality products and services.
 Such companies have shown an ability to function throughout both good and bad economic times, usually paying dividends to investors even during lean years.

 A bond is essentially a loan made by an investor to a division of the government, a government agency, or a corporation.
 The bond is a promissory note to repay the loan in full at the end of a fixed time period.
 The date on which the principal must be repaid is the called the maturity date, or maturity.
-In addition, the issuer of the bond, that is, the agency or corporation receiving the loan and issuing the promissory note, agrees to make regular payments of interest at a rate initially stated on the bond.
+In addition, the issuer of the bond (the agency or corporation receiving the loan and issuing the promissory note) agrees to make regular payments of interest at a rate initially stated on the bond.
 Interest from bonds is taxable based on the type of bond.
-Corporate bonds issued by state or local government agencies are free from federal income tax and usually free from taxes of the issuing jurisdiction, and Treasury bonds are subject to federal taxes but not state and local taxes.
+Corporate bonds issued by state or local government agencies are free from federal income tax and usually free from taxes of the issuing jurisdiction.
+Treasury bonds are subject to federal taxes but not state and local taxes.
 Bonds are rated according to many factors, including cost, degree of risk, and rate of income.